pcsx22/AssetExchange/README.md

 # AssetExchange
 A hobby project for building realtime application with microservice architecture.
-Redis is used as in-memory database, kafka as message passing broker, services are mostly written in GO and web layer is written in nodejs which is actually a contrived github project.
+The objective of the application is to make asset exchange platoform like like coinbase,koinex but it's far from being a fully fledged application.
+Talking about technologies used, Redis is used as in-memory database, kafka as message passing broker, Mongo as persistent database, backend services are mostly written in GO and web layer is written in nodeJS which is actually a contrived github project which I reused.

 # Setup
 1. Start kafka container with docker-compose, there's a kafka.yaml file available